Search

 • Use hands-free devices

-In addition, the use of cell phones or other devices can be distracting.
+In addition, using cell phones or other devices can be distracting.
 Do not drive or participate in other activities that require attention for your personal safety while using the phone.
 Please see the OSH Answers document Driving Tips - Using Cellular Telephones and Other Devices for examples.

 Back to top